bhojrajgr/Responsive-website/README.md

 - **Mobile-first design** for optimal performance on small screens
 - Works seamlessly across all viewport sizes

-##  Demo

-_Add a screenshot or GIF of your site here to show off your responsive design_

 ##  Technologies Used

 - HTML5